tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 {% endhighlight %}

 OI does not require you to specify the error variance of the background and the observations.
 Instead, only their ratios is needed.
-Since we trust observations more than the background, we set the ratio to 0.1.
-OI also requires the background values at the observation points.
-In many cases a simple method like nearest neighbour or bilinear is sufficient, however the gridpp functions allows you to calculate any values if desired.
+Since we trust observations more than the background, we set the ratio to 0.1:

 {% highlight python %}
-variance_ratios = 0.1 * np.ones(points.size())
+variance_ratios = np.full(points.size(), 0.1)
+{% endhighlight %}

+### Observation operator

+OI also requires the background values at the observation points, also called the observation operator.
+In many cases a simple method like nearest neighbour or bilinear is sufficient, however the background could also be computed using any method.
+We will use gridpp's bilinear interpolator:

+{% highlight python %}
 pbackground = gridpp.bilinear(grid, points, background)
 {% endhighlight %}

+### Specifying the structure function

 Optimal interpolation needs a structure function.
 We will use a Barnes function (Barnes 1973), with a horizontal decorrelation length of 100 km and a vertical decorrelation length of 200 m.
 This sets the limits to how far an